Catalogries

 105.00

-Tin metal pellets are usually granular objects made of the metal tin, and they may be used for various industrial purposes, such as welding materials, raw materials for metal alloy manufacturing, or as samples in some experimental studies.
+Tin metal pellets are usually regular granular objects made of the metal tin, and they may be used for various industrial purposes, such as welding materials, raw materials for metal alloy manufacturing, or as samples in some experimental studies.

 Characteristics